r-dbi/DBI/revdep/README.md

   Error: testthat unit tests failed
   In addition: There were 22 warnings (use warnings() to see them) Execution halted

+checking for missing documentation entries ...
+WARNING Undocumented S4 methods: generic 'dbDataType' and siglist 'PrestoDriver,ANY' All user-level objects in a package (including S4 classes and methods) should have documentation entries.
+See chapter ‘Writing R documentation files’ in the ‘Writing R Extensions’ manual.
 ```

 ## RQDA (0.2-7)